This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 - Management of patent citations across patent families and references data management – to keep a track of what has been filed and what has not been filed – is very challenging.

-- Highly time-consuming analysis and validation process as the bibliographic information have to be searched and filled in the IDS forms manually.
+- Highly time-consuming analysis and validation process as the bibliographic information has to be searched and filled in the IDS forms manually.

 On average, a Paralegal generally requires 2 to 3 hours to prepare and file an IDS and if we calculate the cost on an hourly basis, say 100 to 150 dollars/ hour, the cost comes out to be approximately $200-$300, just for one IDS.